RedefiningReality/Pokedex-App/README.md

 | Francisco Chavez | Chicago | 0 |
 | Elliot Willming | Chicago | 0 |

-## Team Working Agreement (All team members)
+## Team Working Agreement
 ### What do we want to accomplish/learn together?
 - Develop a working application
 - Learn how to use the React Native framework to develop Android and iOS applications
-- Use machine learning tools to facilitate image classification -Learn how to use the Agile framework to develop an application from scratch
+- Use machine learning tools to facilitate image classification
+- Learn how to use the Agile framework to develop an application from scratch

 ### Tools
 - We will use Google Docs to collaboratively formulate our ideas.